vesoft-inc/nebula/docs/get-started.md

 CREATE space myspace(partition_num=1, replica_factor=1)
 ```

-When you start `Nebula Graph`, a set of vertex and edge have already existed.
+When you start `Nebula Graph`, a set of vertices and edges have already existed.
 Currently the default schema is `nba`.

 The graph space describes the relationship between players and teams.